Volunteer Management: The Complete Guide for Nonprofits (2026)

 - Event management: Stay on top of upcoming events and ongoing programs so that you can mobilize your volunteers accordingly.
 Assign volunteers to appropriate event roles, oversee scheduling, and manage volunteers when they are on the job.
 This step is critical, as it has a major impact on the quality of the volunteering experience.

-- Rewards systems: You can “game-ify” the volunteer experience with incentives.
+- Rewards systems: You can add game-like incentives to the volunteer experience.
 Try a points-based reward system or volunteer-specific perks.

 - Avenues for growth: Create a roadmap for how volunteers can scale their involvement with your organization.
 Identify project coordination and leadership roles that volunteers can fulfill, and be specific about the requirements to achieve these positions.
 Advancement gives volunteers a goal to strive toward and increases their chances of remaining with your organization.